A supergroup series for knot complements: Introduction

 provided that the right hand side is well defined. \end{Conj} \textbf{Organization of the paper.} In Section 2 we review the super $\hat{Z}_{b,c}$ for closed 3-manifolds.\\ In Section 3 we describe plumbed 3-manifolds and prove that the super $\hat{Z}_{b,c}$ is a topological invariant.
 Moreover, we describe relative $Spin^c$ structures on knot complements.\\ In Section 4 we define the super $\hat{Z}_{b,c}(Y_K ; y,z,n,m,q;\alpha_i)$ for plumbed knot complements and in particular $F_K(y,z,q)$.\\ In Section 5 we find chambers for torus knots and apply them to compute examples of the super $F_K(y,z,q)$.\\ In Section 6 we derive the surgery formula for $F_K(y,z,q)$.\\ Finally, in Section 7, we list open problems for future directions.

-\textbf{Acknowledgment.} I would like to thank Daren Chen for helpful explanations and Paul Orland for usage of his computer.
+\textbf{Acknowledgment.} I would like to thank Heather Lee and Daren Chen for helpful explanations and Paul Orland for usage of his computer.
 I am grateful to Pavel Putrov for valuable comments on a draft of this paper.
+I wish to thank the referee for useful suggestions.